Rooted America: Immobility and Segregation of the Intercounty Migration Network: RESULTS

-As for geographical factors, the model suggests a negative association between distance and number of migrants flowing between two counties, as the gravity model predicts (Zipf 1946, 1949).
-A $10\%$ increase in distance between two counties is associated with a $5.2\%$ (i.e., $[1-1.1^{-0.561}]$) decrease in migrant-flow population.
+In terms of geographical factors, the model suggests a negative association between distance and number of migrants flowing between two counties, as the gravity model predicts (Zipf 1946, 1949).
+A $10\%$ increase in distance between two counties is associated with a $5.3\%$ (i.e., $[1-1.1^{-0.568}]$) decrease in intercounty migration.
 Administrative boundaries also influence migration flows; migration flows within the same state are expected to be larger than those across states, holding other factors constant.
-Lastly, different regions have varying mobilities.
-The model indicates that compared to the Northeast, every other region receives and sends more intercounty migrants, ceteris paribus.
-This suggests the existence of some latent characteristics inhibiting the mobility of the Northeast, which deserves more examination in the future.
+Additionally, different U.S. regions have varying mobilities.
+The model indicates that compared to the Northeast, every other region receives and sends more intercounty migrants, \emph{ceteris paribus}.
+This suggests the existence of some latent characteristics inhibiting the mobility of the Northeast, which deserves more examination in future work.

-Lastly, to check the model adequacy, we simulate networks based on Model 2 (the full model) in Table~\ref{tab1} using MCMC algorithms.
-We then calculate the total in-migrant and out-migrant count for each county, and compared the observed distribution with the simulated distribution.
-We find that the fitted model recapitulates the county-level migration data (see Part B of Appendix).
+Lastly, to check the model adequacy, we simulate networks based on Model 2 (the full model) in Table 1 using MCMC algorithms.
+We then calculate the total in-migrant and out-migrant count for each county, and compare the observed distribution with the simulated distribution.
+We find that the fitted model recapitulates the county-level migration data (see Part D of the supplement).
 We also calculate the Pearson's correlation between observed and simulated distributions, which are all above 0.95.
 We conclude that the model effectively reproduces the quantitative features of observed migration flow networks.